 Listening 20%The exam is at the end of the course (May).
 Students will sit a mock paper in Year 10 and another in the Christmas Term of Year 11.
 One lesson a week will focus on the learning required to succeed on this part of the course.

-We currently have around 18 taking music in each year group and the only criterion is that you are either Grade 2 standard in an instrument or have attained at least level 6 in Year 9.
+We currently have around 20-25 taking music in each year group and the only criterion is that you are either Grade 2 standard in an instrument and are on the Confident pathway from Key Stage 3.
+The ability to play an instrument is paramount as is the ability or willingness to read music.

 Extra-Curricular We currently run six different music groups led by members of staff or volunteers from the community.

-Ukulele Band Now with as many as 50 involved, the Ukulele Band has a mixture of pupils that play both ukulele and sing with others doing one or the other.
+Ukulele/Guitar Band The Ukulele Band has a mixture of pupils that play both ukulele and sing with others doing one or the other.
 It creates a really versatile group that encourages instrumental playing without one to one tuition.

 Guitar Ensemble This is made up of the pupils taught by Sandra Dukes one of our peripatetic staff.
 In preparation for each concert this group will contribute around 2 pieces for classical guitar which is always an excellent addition to the event.